analythium/openfaas-rstats-templates/README.md

 hello-rstats.yml
 ```

-The `handler.R` file does the heavy lifting by executing the desired
+The `hello-rstats/handler.R` file does the heavy lifting by executing the desired
-functionality. `DESCRIPTION` lists the dependencies.
+functionality. `hello-rstats/DESCRIPTION` lists the dependencies.
 The `hello-rstats.yml` is the stack file used to configure functions
 (read more [here](https://docs.openfaas.com/reference/yaml/)).